-In this interview with Joaquin Villar from the Andalusian Energy Agency, we discuss the role of EERAdata’s Decision-Support Tool in tackling the city’s challenges toward the efficient use of energy and rehabilitation of old buildings.
+In this interview with Joaquin Villar from the Andalusian Energy Agency, we discuss the role of EERAdata’s Decision-Support Tool in tackling the Spanish region of Andalusia’s challenges toward the efficient use of energy and rehabilitation of old buildings.

 What challenges are energy agencies currently facing within the energy sector?